nathan-bottomley/eleventy-plugin-podcaster/README.md

 - [Maximum Power](https://maximumpowerpodcast.com), a podcast about _Blakes 7_, a less lavish but more ridiculous British scifi show from the 1970s.
 - [Bondfinger](https://bondfinger.com), a James Bond commentary podcast that soon ran out of James Bond films and ended up spending its time drinking and watching terrible TV shows from the 1960s.

-## License
+## Licence

-This plugin is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This plugin is available as open source under the terms of the [ISC License](https://opensource.org/licenses/ISC).